-The trustee of the SUKGPS, Santander (UK) Group Pension Scheme Trustees Limited (the 'Trustee') is responsible for the implementation and oversight of this policy.
-The Trustee is supported by the Central Pensions Unit (CPU) and several subcommittees, including a Sustainability Committee focusing exclusively on ESG and sustainability matters.
+The trustee of the SUKGPS, Santander (UK) Group Pension Scheme Trustees Limited (the 'Trustee'), is responsible for the implementation and oversight of this policy.
+The Trustee is supported by the Central Pensions Unit (CPU), a sustainability advisor and several subcommittees, including the Sustainability Committee focusing exclusively on ESG and sustainability matters.